 The following non-audit services were provided by the entity's auditor, Bentleys Audit & Corporate (WA) Pty Ltd, or associated entities.
 The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons:
+The directors are satisfied that the provision of non-audit services are satisfied that the provision of non-audit services are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons: